 Florence has written the following guides for Greentraveller:

-Florence is responsible for writing our Greentraveller Guides and coordinating our team of professional travel writers, as well as reviewing places to stay throughout the UK and writing for our award-winning blog.
+Florence is responsible for writing our Greentraveller's Guides, as well as reviewing places to stay throughout the UK, writing for our award-winning blog and helping out on our videos.
 She speaks both French and Italian.
 Before Greentraveller, she spent five years editing the Italian collection of Alastair Sawday's Special Places to Stay.

 "I've been a bit addicted to train travel ever since I spent a university summer holiday inter-railing around Europe.
 If I had to plump for a favourite journey it would probably be the London to Sicily overnight.
 The most bizarre part of the trip awaits you at the very end of mainland Italy in Reggio San Giovanni, on Italy's 'big toe'.
 Without leaving your train, the carriages are dismantled and stowed onto a ferry which makes the short crossing to the other side where the train is reassembled to continue its journey through Sicily.
 The novelty of watching the sea outside the window and feeling the roll of the waves from the comfort of your train carriage never wears off.

 "In 2010 my husband and I travelled to China on the Trans-Siberian railway, and returned to Europe via Tibet, Nepal, India, Pakistan and Kazakhstan.
 Most people thought we were mad to even contemplate doing the whole thing overland but for me, travelling by train is about doing things a bit differently - it’s about travelling with locals, witnessing changing landscapes, cultures and communities between one destination and another, and creating your own adventure away from the stifling homogeneity of airport lounges.
 It may not always be the quickest way to get from A to B, but it’s definitely a lot more fun."